- Food and Cooking»

 Pineapple delight offers a creamy taste of the tropics.
 This is a dessert recipe you'll make again and again.

-The slightly exotic flavor of this dessert makes it perfect for summertime get-togethers.
+The slightly exotic flavor of this dessert makes it perfect for summertime get-togethers or for whenever you want a creamy-tasting delicious dessert.

-This desert should be made in an oblong dish, so that it can then be easily cut into squares.
+Pineapple Delight should be made in an oblong dish, so that it can be cut into squares.
+And if you have one that has a snap-on lid, all the better.

 - 2 cups crushed graham wafers